marxin/texi2rst-generated/sphinx/install/passing-options-and-running-multiple-testsuites.rst

 will run three concurrent 'make-gcc' testsuites, eventually testing all ten combinations as described above.
-Note that this is currently only supported in the gcc subdirectory.
+Note that this is currently only supported in the :samp:`gcc` subdirectory.
 (To see how this works, try typing :command:`echo` before the example given here.)